anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Following all through, it's really amazing to see how you demonstrated best practices in building an ML driven application."</p>
+                            <p class="card-subtitle">"Following all through, it's really amazing to see how you demonstrated best practices in building an ML driven application."</p>
                         </div>
                     </div>
                 </div>